piku235/JungiThemeBundle/Resources/doc/theme-changer.md

 }
 ```

+The `Jungi\Bundle\ThemeBundle\Changer\ThemeChanger` is the default theme changer which implements only basic methods
-A theme changer is available via the `jungi_theme.changer` service.
+contained in the interface.
+You can access a theme changer via the `jungi_theme.changer` service.

 Example
 -------